dmurfet/deeplinearlogic/README.md

 - **Version 11** (snapshot `26-4-2017`).
 Added Variable Pattern tasks 1 and 2.

+On 22-July we deleted all hosts except for Tesla and Turing.

 ## Remarks on tasks

 Here we collect some remarks on the algorithms learned by the models to solve the various tasks.